 - A. Grounding Conductors: Route along shortest and straightest paths possible unless otherwise indicated or required by Code.
-Avoid obstructing access or placing conductors where they may be subjected to strain, impact, or damage. - B. Ground Rods: Drive rods until tops are 2 inches below finished floor or final grade unless otherwise indicated. - 1.
+Avoid obstructing access or placing conductors where they may be subjected to strain, impact, or damage. - B. Ground Rods: Drive rods until tops are 2 inches (50 mm) below finished floor or final grade unless otherwise indicated. - 1.
 Interconnect ground rods with grounding electrode conductor below grade and as otherwise indicated.
 Make connections without exposing steel or damaging coating if any. - 2.
-For grounding electrode system, install at least three rods spaced at least onerod length from each other and located at least the same distance from other grounding electrodes, and connect to the service grounding electrode conductor. - C. Test Wells: Ground rod driven through drilled hole in bottom of hand-hole.
-Hand-holes are specified in Section 26 05 43 "Underground Ducts and Raceways for Electrical Systems," and shall be at least 12 inches deep, with cover. - 1.
-Install at least one test well for each service unless otherwise indicated.
-Install at the ground rod electrically closest to service entrance.
-Set top of test well flush with finished grade or floor. - D. Bonding Straps and Jumpers: Install in locations accessible for inspection and maintenance except where routed through short lengths of conduit. - 1.
+For grounding electrode system, install at least three rods spaced at least onerod length from each other and located at least the same distance from other grounding electrodes, and connect to the service grounding electrode conductor. - 3.
+Provide test well at each ground rod. - C. Bonding Straps and Jumpers: Install in locations accessible for inspection and maintenance except where routed through short lengths of conduit. - 1.
 Bonding to Structure: Bond straps directly to basic structure, taking care not to penetrate any adjacent parts. - 2.
 Bonding to Equipment Mounted on Vibration Isolation Hangers and Supports: Install bonding so vibration is not transmitted to rigidly mounted equipment. - 3.
-Use exothermic-welded connectors for outdoor locations; if a disconnect-type connection is required, use a bolted clamp. - E. Grounding and Bonding for Piping: - 1.
-Metal Water Service Pipe: Install insulated copper grounding conductors, in conduit, from building's main service equipment, or grounding bus, to main metal water service entrances to building.
-Connect grounding conductors to main metal water service pipes; use a bolted clamp connector or bolt a lug-type connector to a pipe flange by using one of the lug bolts of the flange.
+Use irreversible compression connectors for outdoor locations; if a disconnecttype connection is required, use a bolted clamp.

+- D. Grounding and Bonding for Piping: - 1.
+Metal Water Service Pipe: Install insulated copper grounding conductors, in conduit, from building's main service equipment, to main metal water piping to building.
+Connect grounding conductors to main metal water pipes; use a bolted clamp connector or bolt a lug-type connector to a pipe flange by using one of the lug bolts of the flange.
 Where a dielectric main water fitting is installed, connect grounding conductor on street side of fitting.
-Bond metal grounding conductor conduit or sleeve to conductor at each end. - 2.
-Water Meter Piping: Use braided-type bonding jumpers to electrically bypass water meters.
-Connect to pipe with a bolted connector.
+Bond metal grounding conductor conduit or sleeve to conductor at each end. - E. Ufer Ground (Concrete-Encased Grounding Electrode): Bond grounding electrode conductor to minimum 1/2" diameter reinforcing bar in concrete foundation at four locations.